jimm98y/SharpOnvif/README.md

 ## SharpOnvifClient
 ONVIF client provides netstandard2.0 WCF bindings generated using `dotnet-svcutil`. `SimpleOnvifClient` wraps common API calls to get basic information from the camera and includes both Pull Point as well as Basic event subscriptions.

-To discover Onvif devices on your network, use:
+To discover ONVIF devices on your network, use:
 ```cs
 string[] onvifDeviceUris = await DiscoveryClient.DiscoverAsync();
 ```